carlfranklin/MAUI-Workshop/Docs/07-Media.md

 LineBreakMode="WordWrap"
 ```

 and yet it does not.
-I consider this a bug.
+I have spoken to a member of the MAUI team about this, and they confirmed that this is indeed a bug that will be fixed in the future.

 It's very obvious when I run it on my Android phone: